Community Response Fund for Nonprofits grants distributed, focus expanded to support programs that combat systemic racism

 "These groups will create an open and inclusive environment that encourages input from others, integrates global perspectives, values the contribution of employees who champion diversity and drive the initiatives," said Peggy Greiner, grants manager for Akron Public Schools.
 "ERGs will raise awareness and address systemic and structural inequities by giving voice to advocates for change."

-In June, Akron Public Schools’ Board of Education passed a resolution declaring racism as a public health crisis, and is working to address a long history of racism and racial disparities that have adversely impacted educational and economic outcomes for many minority groups, specifically Black citizens, in Greater Akron.
+In June, Akron Public Schools' Board of Education passed a resolution declaring racism as a public health crisis, and is working to address a long history of racism and racial disparities that have adversely impacted educational and economic outcomes for many communities of color, specifically Black citizens, in Greater Akron.

 An additional $5,000 was awarded to Project Ujima to support its race dialogue discussions and training efforts.
 Project Ujima provides trained facilitators to lead race dialogues for Akron-area groups and organizations.
 These dialogues address structural racism, implicit bias and cultural competency through discussion circles, enabling diverse citizens to come together, consider issues of shared concern, develop relationships of trust, discover common ground, and collectively move from talk to action.